Here’s Our List of the Top Free Closed Captioning Software for Accurate, Fast Captions

 Pricing

-VEED.io offers a free plan that includes watermark exports and limited usage.
+VEED.io offers a free plan that includes up to 3 editors and limited usage.
 Paid plans begin at $19 per user per month for the Lite plan and $49 per user per month for the Pro plan, which removes watermarks and increases export quality up to 4K.

 Pros